Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 <h1 align="center">Develop for Customized Contracts</h1>

-Business logic contracts can be customized according to your cross-chain requirements, but the following three important logics must be fullfilled to ensure cross-chain functionality in Poly Network ecosystem.
+Business logic contracts can be customized according to your cross-chain requirements, but the following three important logics must be fulfilled to ensure cross-chain functionality in Poly Network ecosystem.

 ### Step1.
 Mapping relationship